elehobica/pico_spdif_recorder/README.md

 > git submodule update -i
 > cd ..
 ```
+### Windows
+* Build is confirmed in Developer Command Prompt for VS 2022 and Visual Studio Code on Windows environment
+* Confirmed with cmake-3.27.2-windows-x86_64 and gcc-arm-none-eabi-10.3-2021.10-win32
 * Lanuch "Developer Command Prompt for VS 2022"
 ```
 > cd pico_spdif_recorder